luruke/browser-2020/README.md

 ---

 ## [AirPlay](https://developer.apple.com/documentation/webkitjs/adding_an_airplay_button_to_your_safari_media_controls)
-Consent to stream a media over AirPlay (like AppleTV)
+Consent to stream a media over AirPlay (like AppleTV).

 ---